Each ARI Director is an independent, voting member of the board. The year they began serving is listed in parentheses.

 Christopher Flynn joined Pentagon Federal Credit Union (PenFed) in 2001, and served as the Senior Executive Vice President.
-During my tenure the credit union grew from $3.5 billion to over $18 billion.
+During his tenure the credit union grew from $3.5 billion to over $18 billion.
 He served on various credit union committees; executive, pension, planning, human resources, credit and asset/liability.
-HIs responsibilities included risk management, treasury, investment management, credit and collections, financial services, planning, innovation, security and facilities.
+His responsibilities included risk management, treasury, investment management, credit and collections, financial services, planning, innovation, security and facilities.
 Most recently he also served as President and CEO of the PenFed Foundation (revenues and serves tripled during this period) and the Credit Union’s CRA officer.
 Flynn retired in March 2014 and lectured on financial education throughout the military community, various universities and received commendations from members of Congress and the office of White House Communications.
 His neice has a child diagnosed with autism spectrum disorder.

-S. Jill James, Ph.D.
+Secretary, S. Jill James, Ph.D.
 (2017)

 Dr. James is a Research Professor in the Department of Pediatrics at the University of Arkansas for Medical Sciences and the Director of the Autism Metabolic Genomics Laboratory at the Arkansas Children’s Hospital Research Institute.
 She received her undergraduate degree from Mills College in Oakland, CA and her doctorate in Nutritional Biochemistry from UCLA.
 Dr. James has more than 25 years of research experience and is nationally and internationally recognized as an expert in on folate and glutathione metabolism.
 Her research has been funded by NIH and the Department of Defense and is focused on metabolic, genetic, and epigenetic abnormalities in children with autism and their mothers.

-Marvin Natowicz, M.D., Ph.D.
+Chairman, Marvin Natowicz, M.D., Ph.D.
 (2017)